 When a woman undergoes surgery for breast cancer, she can expect to experience the removal of some or all of her breast tissue.
 Many women find that breast reconstruction after mastectomy is one of the most demoralizing, difficult, and disappointing parts of breast cancer treatment.
 If you, or someone you love, is facing surgery for breast cancer, then you will need to consider carefully as well your choices for breast reconstruction.

-As a female plastic surgeon, Dr. Lisa Cassileth understands the difficulties faced by women undergoing breast cancer treatment extremely well.
+As a female plastic surgeon, Dr. Lisa Cassileth understands the difficulties faced by women undergoing breast cancer treatment extremely well and has become among the top surgeons providing breast cancer reconstruction in Los Angeles and across the nation.
 Each year, she performs hundreds of breast cancer reconstruction surgeries in Los Angeles and Beverly Hills, enabling her patients to successfully get past their cancer surgeries and move on with their lives.